Updated 2023

 Monogamy is a cultural lie

 Although the culturally accepted norm, monogamy hasn’t necessarily been successful as a societal model.
 Divorce rates have proven that monogamy in its purest form does not always work.
 Though the US divorce rate is at its lowest in 50 years, according to the US Census Bureau, society and culture are changing: Today, 79% of Americans find divorce morally acceptable.
-In fact, divorce is more socially and morally acceptable today than it’s ever been.
-Additionally, more and more Americans (4-5%) are open to the concept of polyamorous relationships (i.e., consensual non-monogamous relationships).
+Additionally, along with society’s increased awareness about issues surrounding gender identity, its tolerance for non-traditional relationships may have also expanded.
+In fact, more and more Americans (5%) are open to the concept of polyamorous relationships (i.e., consensual non-monogamous relationships).
 Even in countries that punish people, mainly women, for marital infidelity, many still look for partners outside of their monogamous marriage.
 This may indicate that, while the current cultural convention, monogamy isn’t necessarily the natural choice for human cohabitation.

 Communication is key